ammu993/Product-Analytics-Customer-Behavior/README.md

   -- Ensure that the 'purchase' event occurred after the 'session_start' event
     AND MIN(CASE WHEN event_name = 'purchase' THEN event_timestamp END ) > MIN(CASE WHEN event_name = 'session_start' THEN event_timestamp END)
 ```
-CTE that calculates daily metrics for purchase sessions, including the number of purchases, the average purchase duration, and the median purchase duration in minutes
+CTE that calculates daily metrics for purchase duration, including the number of purchases, the average purchase duration, and the median purchase duration in minutes
 ```sql
  SELECT
     session_date,